 The International Grantmaking Symposium 2021 (IGS) will provide the tools to ensure compliance with domestic and international laws and explore the immediate and long-term implications of current trends on domestic and cross-border philanthropy.

-The Symposium is recommended to nonprofit organizations, corporations and corporate foundations, philanthropic advisors committed to international philanthropy.
+The Symposium is tailored to grantmaking professionals, CSR managers, foundation leaders, corporate executives, attorneys, and philanthropic advisors committed to advancing international philanthropy.

 This November 8th, the Symposium will be hosted in a virtual format to be sensitive to participant circumstances without forfeiting the high quality for which the event is known.
 Safety is our primary concern, and we are committed to hosting a meaningful and engaging experience online.

 CAF America is a global grantmaking organization assisting corporations, foundations, and individuals.
 We streamline the grantmaking process to eliminate risk and administrative burden.
 Through our work, we help donors support great causes by assisting them in making strategic, effective, and tax-advantaged grants internationally and domestically.
 CAF America and its subsidiaries have given more than $1.5 billion of donor-recommended grants to 1.8 million organizations in 110 countries around the globe.

 Recommended reading for any professional in philanthropy, Cross-Border Giving features 17 expert authors and covers a multitude of topics including: ethical grantmaking, the closing space for civil society, equivalency determination & expenditure responsibility, preparing for an audit, and many more.
 Now available in eBook format!